RCMgames/RCM-Hardware-BYTE/README.md

 ## Options for purchasing

 * PCBWay link (coming soon, after testing is complete) (PCBWay will give me a commission without increasing the price for you). (approximately $90 for 2 boards and manufacturing took a month).
-* send the gerbers, bill of materials, and ComponentPlacement files to a PCB manufacturer of your choice (details you may be asked for: min hole: 0.25mm, min track/spacing 5/5mil, thickness 1.0mm, 1 oz Cu outer 1.5 oz Cu inner)
+* send the gerbers, bill of materials, and ComponentPlacement files to a PCB manufacturer of your choice (details you may be asked for: min hole 0.25mm, min track/spacing 5/5mil, thickness 1.0mm, 1 oz Cu outer 1.5 oz Cu inner)

 ![cad render of rcm byte](https://github.com/RCMgames/RCM-Hardware-BYTE/blob/a60da527574d34c0ef9a6985c87c70b8c1dc9320/CAD%20renders/render%201.jpg)